dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 The task summaries resource allows you to retrieve a summary of an asynchronous task invocation.
 You need to specify the category and optionally the identifier of the task.
-The task identifier can be retrieved from the response of the API request which initated the asynchronous task.
+The task identifier can be retrieved from the response of the API request which initiated the asynchronous task.

 To retrieve the summary of a specific task you can issue a request to: